panglesd/slipshow/docs/tutorial.rst

 A minimal file
 ---------------------------

 A presentation is just an ``html`` file.
-You can find a more detailed presentation on how to start your project, but for this tutorial, just copy the following text into a file that you name for instance ``myPresentation.html``.
+There are several ways to start a project and get a minimal file, described in :ref:`getting-started`.
+For self-coontainedness of the tutorial, we suppose you followed the "CDN" version, as it only requires you to copy the following text into a file, called for instance ``myPresentation.html``.

 ..
    The minimal example of a slip presentation still need to include both the css and the javascript.
 Either you have the files locally, or you include them from a CDN, a "Content Delivery Network".
 In the second option, a minimal file looks like the following: